Incontinence Physical Therapy

 Your doctor may prescribe a type of physical therapy for urinary incontinence known as pelvic floor physical therapy.

 This type of physical therapy focuses on strengthening the pelvic floor muscles to help decrease the risk of incontinence episodes.

-Pelvic floor physical therapy exercises may be accompanied by electrical stimulation which can help strengthen pelvic floor muscles and effectively decrease incontinence incidences.
+Incontinence physical therapy exercises may be accompanied by electrical stimulation, which can help strengthen pelvic floor muscles and effectively reduce incontinence incidences.